Boiling vessel: Current use

 The principal use of the BV is to heat ration pouches or tins; the hot water is then used for making drinks or washing.
 The BV is cuboid and accommodates four tins; typically matching the crew numbers of an armoured fighting vehicle.
 Ration tins are supplied without adhesive labels so the surrounding water is not contaminated.
 The BV has recently been designated "Cooking Vessel FV706656" or "CV".
 It runs off the 24 Volt electrical system of the vehicle and is manufactured by Electrothermal Engineering Ltd in Rochford, Essex.
-Vehicles fitted with the BV include Challenger 2 tanks, MAN trucks, and Warrior, Warthog, Mastiff, Jackal and Foxhound armoured fighting vehicles, and earlier CVR(T) and CVR(W) vehicles, It is common practice for a junior member of a vehicle crew to be unofficially appointed "BV Commander", responsible for making hot drinks for the other soldiers.
+Vehicles fitted with the BV include Challenger 2 tanks, MAN trucks, and Warrior, Warthog, Mastiff, Jackal and Foxhound armoured fighting vehicles, and earlier CVR(T) and CVR(W) reconnaissance vehicles, It is common practice for a junior member of a vehicle crew to be unofficially appointed "BV Commander", responsible for making hot drinks for the other soldiers.

 Similar heaters, designated "Heater, Water & Rations" (HWR), are now also fitted to many US fighting vehicles.